gtrosh/gtrosh/README.md

 - 👋 Hi, I’m @gtrosh
 - 👀 I’m interested in creating web applications using Python, Django / Flask, and Bootstrap.
 - 💞️ I’m looking to collaborate on projects that help people
-- 📫 How to reach me: maystar2009@gmail.com
+- 📫 How to reach me: GTrosh@yandex.ru

 <!---
 gtrosh/gtrosh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.